oktadev/okta-blog/_source/_posts/2020-12-30-write-sql-common-table-expressions.md

 </html>
 ```

 This view has some logic that detects if the user is logged in or not.
-If the user isn't logged in, you will display a `Login` button to them; if they are already logged in, you’ll display a `Logout` button.
+If the user isn't logged in, you will display a `Login` button to them; if they are already logged in, you'll display a `Logout` button.

 Next, open your home page and add the following code to it: